ShockWasTaken/cheeseball-games/README.md

 # cheeseball-games
 <--Important guide for anyone invited to work on the project-->
 Here is your full guide on how to work on the project.
+PLEASE read this in the Code and not Preview section so it makes sense.
+Thank you.
 If you want to add games, you must first go to index.html and go to the Navigation Links section.
 Then, make an entry following this format:

 <a href="games/game(whatever number this game is).html">What you want the game to appear as in the sidebar goes here</a>